 Doordash tries to spin things a little differently.
 They want to say they're not a delivery company, but instead they're a tech company that connects drivers, restaurants, and customers.

 It's an interesting concept.
 However, in practice, there's nothing to it.
 You sign up with Doordash, not the customer.
 Doordash creates the agreement.
-They make the payments.
+Doordash pays you.

 The truth is, no matter how Doordash spins it, they're your customer.